What is DataCamp Certification?

 What are the requirements for certification?

 Depending on which certification you register for, you will complete either one or two timed exams that assess your knowledge and ability in key data topics.
-You’ll then submit a case study as your final step.
-To learn more about what to expect in the exams and case study, see Data Analyst or Data Scientist.
+You’ll then submit a practical exam as your final step.
+To learn more about what to expect in the exams and practical exam for each certification, see all our Certifications here.

 What courses or tracks do I take to get certified?